RonnyDo/Wammer/README.md

 ![Wammer Screenshot](https://raw.github.com/ronnydo/wammer/master/data/screenshot_active.png)

 ## Disclaimer
-Jamming WiFi networks might violate certain laws and regulations in your country.
-Make sure to obtain the permission of the network owner.
-Your using this software on your own risk.
-The software author isn't liable for any damage might be caused.
+Jamming WiFi networks might violate certain laws or regulations in your country.
+You are using this software on your own risk.

 ## Installation & Requirements
 To run Wammer you'll need to...